FEUP-LEIC-ES-2023-24/2LEIC13T1/README.md

 - Basic Search and Filtering functionalities.
 - User Authentication in a secure way and account validation / approval mechanisms (optional).
-- Integração dum gateway de pagamento (optional).
+- Integration of a gateway for payment (optional).

 ## Sustainable Development Goals